 - training through individual research projects

-- advanced trainings, individually selected by the researchers
+- advanced trainings, individually selected by the researchers and their supervisors

 - public tutorial courses